 (Please note that Green has not endorsed any of the specific products listed in this guide; they are entirely the selections of the Scary Mommy team and have not been reviewed or approved by Green.)

 “Be they Vacation Rocks, L.O.L Surprise! or Funko Pop!, these kids will start collecting,” Green says of nine-year-olds.

-Arts And Crafts
+Arts & Crafts for Kids

 “From paint and colorful marker kits to cameras and movie-making apps, this age group is developing style,” says Green.